LSQuery/datasciencecoursera/README.md

 # datasciencecoursera
-scripts etc for Data Science Course(s) on Coursera
+scripts etc for Data Science Course(s) on Coursera.